-George G. O'Leary, Chief Financial Officer (Outgoing) and Member of the Board of Directors.
-Mr. O'Leary has served as our Chief Financial Officer since August 6, 2014.
+George G. O'Leary, Director.
+Mr. O'Leary served as our Chief Financial Officer from August 6, 2014 until April 4, 2024.
 Mr. O'Leary is also Co-Founder and Managing Director of InLight Capital Partners LLC since January 2014.
 He is a financially trained senior executive specializing in innovative strategic problem solving across functional and industry boundaries.
 Mr. O'Leary is Vice Chairman of Referrizer, LLC, a private marketing automation company, since January 2016.
 Mr. O'Leary was the Vice-Chairman of the board of directors of Timios Holdings Corp. from March 2014 through January 2021 and on the board of directors of MedOfficeDirect since October 2013.
 From June 2009 to May 2013 Mr. O'Leary was Chairman of the Board and Chief Financial Officer of Protection Plus Securities Corporation until it was sold to Universal Protection Services.
 From February 2007 to June 2015, Mr. O'Leary was a member of the Board of Directors of NeoMedia Technologies.
 Mr. O'Leary is founder and President of SKS Consulting of South Florida Corp. ("SKS") since June 2006 where he works with public and private companies in board representation and/or under consulting agreements providing executive level management expertise, as well as helping the implementation and execution of their companies' strategic & operational plans.
 Mr. O'Leary started SKS with the mission to help companies focus on high growth initiatives and execution of their core business while shedding non-core business assets.
 From 1996 to 2000, Mr. O'Leary was Chief Executive Officer and President of Communication Resources Incorporated ("CRI"), where annual revenues grew from \$5 million to \$40 million during his tenure.
 Prior to CRI, Mr. O'Leary was Vice President of Operations of Cablevision Industries, where he ran \$125 million of business until it was sold to Time Warner.
 Mr. O'Leary started his professional career as a senior accountant with Peat Marwick and Mitchell (KPMG).
 Mr. O'Leary holds a B.B.A. degree in Accounting with honors from Siena College.
-Our Board of Directors believes Mr. O'Leary's extensive business experience provides him with the qualifications and skills to serve as a director.
-On January 5, 2024, Mr. O'Leary tendered his resignation as Chief Financial Officer of the Company, effective April 4, 2024.
-Mr. O'Leary will continue to serve the Company as a member of the Board.
+Our Board ea0235172-10k_health.htm Form Type: 10-K Page 85 Edgar Agents LLC HEALTHLYNKED CORP 03/31/2025 03:21 PM